Simple watermelon jam, easy to make and full of flavor. A perfect spread capturing the summer flavors.

 I’ve been making watermelon rind jam for years now, but figure that it never occurred to me to use the watermelon pulp for making jam or jelly…

 We eat lots and lots of watermelons in summer, but basically just as they are, fresh, juicy, preferably refrigerator cold.
 I might make a refreshing watermelon feta salad from time to time or some Greek yogurt popsicles, but that’s about it!

 I couldn’t be happier with the result.
-The jam is sweet and mellow, aromatic and it looks really pretty.
-Perfect to make when you buy a huge watermelon and you are worried you might not be able to eat it all in time.
+The jam is sweet and mellow and aromatic, and it looks really pretty.
+Perfect to make when you buy a huge watermelon, and you are worried you might not be able to eat it all in time.